sergeitarasov/Tarasov_Uyeda_SupplementaryMaterials-_2019/README.md

 # Causal modeling refutes Hockett's hypothesis that bite configuration affects human sound evolution
 **Sergei Tarasov and Josef C. Uyeda**

-This repository contains files necessary to reproduce all statistical analyses discussed in our comment.
+This repository contains files necessary to reproduce all statistical analyses discussed in our paper that re-analyzes data from the paper given below.

 The description of the analyses is given in *Analyses_Description.pdf*